Heading off to college to become a billionaire? Then you might be wondering how many billionaires have college degrees and what they studied.

 - Becoming a billionaire takes hard work and dedication.

-Keep in mind, becoming a billionaire doesn’t only have to do with going to college.
+Keep in mind, that becoming a billionaire doesn’t only have to do with going to college.
 It takes hard work, innovative ideas, and the determination to get your ideas in front of others.

 Now, let’s take a look at some of the most famous billionaires and what they studied.